Dental Abscess Treatment in

 - Forms only in gum tissue

-- Doesn't involve the tooth or bone
+- Does not involve the tooth or bone

 - Often from a foreign object in the gum